datacarpentry/image-processing/_episodes/07-thresholding.md

 # then, execute the program on all the trail images
 for f in trial-*.jpg
 do
-	python RootMass.py $f 7
+	python RootMass.py $f 2
 done
 ~~~
 {: .bash}

 The script begins by deleting any prior versions of the binary images.
 After
 that, the script uses a `for` loop to iterate through all of the input images,
-and execute the **RootMass.py** on each image with a blur kernel size of 7.
+and execute the **RootMass.py** on each image with a sigma of 2.
 When we execute the script from the command line, we will see output like this:

 ~~~